piyp791/Udacity-SDCNDP-Lane-Finding/preject_writeup.md

 [image6]: ./screenshots/hough.png "Hough lines drawn for the lane lines"
 ![alt text][image6]

 Drawing lines from the detected edges is one of the most important aspects for this project.
-For two single lines to be drawn over the edges, one for each line of the lane (left and right), the draw_line() is function is modified in the following way:
+For two single lines to be drawn over the edges, one for each line of the lane (left and right), the draw_line() function is modified in the following way:

   ### DRAW-LINE ALGORITHM